 Next, find somewhere to just wake up slowly, so find a comfy chair or a windowsill with a view and take 5 minutes to just breathe.
 It’s important to have more ‘safe spaces’ other than your bed, so create a little nook, with your favourite chair or cushions.

-In this time you could do a bit of colouring, watch a bit of your favourite show, flick through a picture book, play a game or meditate.
+In this time you could do a bit of painting, meditate, or start some morning stretches.
 Whatever it is, make it something that you find relaxing, that you know will calm you for a while.
 You’ll begin to really appreciate this down time and actually look forward to it!

 The most important meal of the day is breakfast, etc etc etc. You may know this by now, but breakfast is actually the best meal ever.
 When else can you have a plate of pancakes and call it a meal?

 Choose 3 breakfast meals that are quick and easy, whether it’s cereal, toast, fruit, yoghurt – whatever you choose, make sure it’s something that you can switch up every now and then so you don’t get bored, and is easy enough that you can’t find an excuse to skip it.
-This isn’t about ‘clean eating’ or diets, because when you’re anxious that’s only going to make you feel more stressed, especially if it takes time to prepare.
+Sometimes, when you’re anxious, food that takes time to prepare can make you feel more stressed.
+So minimising the energy that goes into this can help your day run a lot smoother.

 Take Time Out To Do The Things You Love